PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-09 17:22:14
+Last updated: 2024-04-09 17:23:29
-Random Quote: Talking to a woman that you have already had sex with, is like changing the oil on a rental car! - Barney Stinson
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett